nus-cs2030s/2324-s2/docs/28-immutability.md

 ## Final &ne; Immutable

-When creating an immutable class, we need to be careful to distinguish between the keywords that helps us avoid accidentally making things easily mutable and the actual concept of immutable class.
+When creating an immutable class, we need to be careful to distinguish between the keywords that help us avoid accidentally making things easily mutable and the actual concept of an immutable class.
 For instance, it is _insufficient_ to simply declare all fields with `final` keywords.
 Just because we cannot accidentally update the field, does not mean that the field is immutable.
 Consider the same `Circle` above but with a getter for the center point and now imagine that the `Point` is mutable.

 ```java
 final class Circle {